Jeffrey M. Karp

 Minneapolis, MN 55454

-Dr. Karp, throughout his time in full time academics, has actively participated in scholarly activities including roles as key personnel and principal investigator for research and clinical service grants funded by NIH, HRSA, and the Minnesota Department of Health.
-He has served as a research advisor for 24 pediatric dentistry residents.
-Dr. Karp lectures locally and nationally on oral health topics for pediatric healthcare professionals, has authored numerous peer reviewed abstracts, articles, and book chapters, serves as an ad hoc reviewer for several peer reviewed dental journals, and was a member of the editorial board of the journal Pediatric Dentistry for 8 years (2006-2014).
+Throughout his time in full time academics at both the University of Rochester/Eastman Institute for Oral Health [2004-2012] as well as the University of Minnesota [2012-Present], Dr. Karp has actively participated in scholarly activities including roles as key personnel and principal investigator for research and clinical service grants funded by various sponsors including the NIH, HRSA, and the Minnesota Department of Health.
+Dr. Karp lectures locally as well as nationally on oral health topics for pediatric healthcare professionals, has authored numerous peer reviewed abstracts, articles, and book and handbook chapters, serves as an ad hoc reviewer for several peer reviewed dental journals, and was a member of the editorial board of the journal Pediatric Dentistry for 8 years (2006-2014).

-In his spare time, Dr. Karp enjoys spending time with his wife and 3 daughters, listening to audiobooks and podcasts, catching up on technology news, and sleeping.
+In his spare time, Jeff enjoys spending time with his wife and 3 daughters, listening to audiobooks and podcasts, catching up on technology news, cooking, and sleeping.

 - Oral manifestations of systemic disease